7 Steps to Overcome Restless Leg Syndrome

 Aromatherapy options for essential oils that can help treat anxiety and restlessness includes vetiver, frankincense, bergamot, sandalwood and marjoram (12).

 Clinical studies support that regular exercise can help restless legs syndrome sufferers reduce symptoms.
 A 2006 study revealed that individuals who participated in exercise no less than 3 times per week involving lower-body resistance training and moderate exercise experienced significantly reduced RLS symptoms.
 The majority of the patients found to have lowered pain severity by 50% over six weeks’ time.
 (1)

 Receiving regular exercise alone is not the only improvement you can make to your new fitness level.
 Performing stretching exercises is also critical to avoiding overstrained, tight muscles and increase blood from building up and becoming stagnant in the lower extremities.
 Avoid working your muscles out too hard or too often and be sure to rest muscle groups.
-Incorporate the following stretches into your daily agenda to improve RLS symptoms: (2)
+Incorporate the following stretches into your daily agenda to improve restless leg syndrome symptoms: (2)